TAE Technologies: TAE's design

 The TAE design forms a field-reversed configuration (FRC), a self-stabilized rotating toroid of particles similar to a smoke ring.
 In the TAE system, the ring is made as thin as possible, about the same aspect ratio as an opened tin can.
 Particle accelerators inject fuel ions tangentially to the surface of the cylinder, where they either react or are captured into the ring as additional fuel.

 Unlike other magnetic confinement fusion devices such as the tokamak, FRCs provide a magnetic field topology whereby the axial field inside the reactor is reversed by eddy currents in the plasma, as compared to the ambient magnetic field externally applied by solenoids.
-The FRC is less prone to magnetohydrodynamic and plasma instabilities than are other magnetic confinement fusion methods.
+The FRC is less prone to magnetohydrodynamic and plasma instabilities.
 The science behind the colliding beam fusion reactor is used in the company's C-2, C-2U and C-2W projects.

-A key concept in the TAE system is that the FRC is kept in a useful state over an extended period.
-To do this, the accelerators inject the fuel such that when the particles scatter within the ring they cause the fuel already there to speed up in rotation.
+A key concept is that the FRC is kept in a useful state over an extended period.
+To do this, the accelerators inject the fuel such that when the particles scatter within the ring they cause the fuel already present to accelerate in rotation.
 This process would normally slowly increase the positive charge of the fuel mass, so electrons are also injected to keep the charge roughly neutralized.

 The FRC is held in a cylindrical, truck-sized vacuum chamber containing solenoids.
 It appears the FRC will then be compressed, either using adiabatic compression similar to those proposed for magnetic mirror systems in the 1950s, or by forcing two such FRCs together using a similar arrangement.

 The design must achieve the "hot enough/long enough" (HELE) threshold to achieve fusion.
 The required temperature is 3 billion degrees Celsius (~250 keV), while the required duration (achieved with C2-U) is multiple milliseconds.

+TAE's reactor can produce up to 100 times more fusion power output than a tokamak based on the same magnetic field strength and plasma volume.